Who is IESP?

 Over the Great Acceleration since the 1950s, environmental and social problems have become more and more complex.
 Up until now, the majority of humans simply respond to life-threatening crises – such as pandemics or natural events – rather than prevent them in the first place.

 With planetary boundaries being transgressed, extreme natural reactions challenging humanity are likely to increase in number and frequency.
 It is crucial to become more resilient as societies and individuals.
 To achieve this end, our political and everyday actions must evolve from simply reactive in case of a crisis to mitigating possible challenges forward thinking and proactively.

-IESP understand the significance of today's Earth system crises for the survival of future generations.
+IESP understands the significance of today's Earth system crises for the survival of future generations.

 IESP has grown into a global network of scientists, entrepreneurs, and members from governmental and non-governmental organizations, since 2008.

-IESP contribute actively to current public debates and policy making by providing an independent platform for intellectual exchange, but most importantly its individual members engaging in professional committees and discourses.
+IESP contributes actively to current public debates and policy making by providing an independent platform for intellectual exchange, but most importantly its individual members engaging in professional committees and discourses.

-IESP spread their ideas through individual and joint publications as well as active participation in academic exchange processes between various stakeholders of the human society.
+IESP spreads its ideas through individual and joint publications as well as active participation in academic exchange processes between various stakeholders of the human society.

-IESP’s memoranda capture the network’s essence of thought, summarizing their workshop results.
-As individual and civil action are the main drivers towards a sustainable future, these white papers aim to identify directions/ directive frameworks for social development, and are referred to as “recommendations for action”.
+IESP’s memoranda capture the network’s essence of thought, which summarize the results of IESP’s workshops.
+As individual and civil action are the main drivers towards a sustainable future, these papers aim to identify directions/ directive frameworks for social development, and are referred to as “recommendations for action”.
 Memoranda of past events are listed under the following link.

 IESP strongly encourages any follow up research!